Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/01-Explore-Azure-Synapse.md

 After completing this lab, you will be able to:

-- Provision an Azure Synapse Analytics workspace
++ Task 1: Provision an Azure Synapse Analytics workspace.
-- Explore Synapse Studio
++ Task 2: Explore Synapse Studio.
-- Ingesting data with a pipeline in Synapse Studio
++ Task 3: Ingesting data with a pipeline in Synapse Studio.
-- Analyze data using a serverless SQL pool
++ Task 4: Analyze data using a serverless SQL pool.
-- Analyze data using the Spark pool
++ Task 5: Analyze data using the Spark pool.
-- Query a data warehouse using a dedicated SQL pool
++ Task 6: Query a data warehouse using a dedicated SQL pool.

 ### Estimated timing: 60 minutes